 The more we talk about the Lord, the earlier our children learn the truth about the kingdom and understand what God is about.
 When my daughter was much younger, I was telling her about my happiness that there was an altar call for people who wanted to give their lives to Christ after the Sunday service.
 I told her how thrilled I was to see lots of people come forward.
 And explained that this is because every time we get someone to give their life to Christ, God is happy.

 She asked me what it means for them to give their life to Christ and I explained that it means they are now born again and that they would be growing closer to God every day.
 After listening to me she said, “Mum I want to be born again”.
 She reminded me that she has asked before and that she also wants to be baptized.

 Be A Channel

-I told her that the same power that raised Christ from the dead is inside of her and she has access to that power.
-Told her she has the power to speak words of life and that the holy spirit dwells inside of her.
+I told her that the same power that raised Christ from the dead is inside her and she has access to that power.
+Told her she has the power to speak words of life and that the holy spirit dwells inside her.
 That the holy spirit is with her everywhere she goes.
-I explained to her that she doesn’t have a spirit of fear, but of power, love and a sound mind.
+I explained that she doesn’t have a spirit of fear, but of power, love and a sound mind.
 I also told her that she will never be the same again because now she walks in the knowledge of God’s love for her.
 She knows she is an ambassador of the kingdom.